Radiologic Technology Admission Process

 entrance examination.
 No minimum score is required for the Rad Tech Program.

-- High School courses in biology and chemistry with a “C” or better or one college semester
+- High School courses in biology and chemistry with a grade of “C” or better or one

-- Between January 15 and February 20 schedule a time for a March interview with the
+- Schedule an interview between January 15 and February 20, each year for a March interview

-All students who wish to apply for the Radiography Program must have completed a Biology course in high school or college and achieved a grade of "C" or higher within the last five (5) years of the entrance start date of the Radiography Program.
-Interested applicants who need to meet the biology requirement must complete either BIO 114, or 115.
+All students who wish to apply for the Radiography Program must have completed a Biology course in high school or college and achieved a grade of "C" or higher been taken in the last (5) five years to enter into Anatomy and Physiology I. Interested applicants who need to meet the biology requirement must complete either BIO 114, or 115.

-All students who wish to apply for the Radiography Program must have completed a Chemistry course in high school or college and achieved a grade of a "C" or higher within five (5) years of start date of the Radiography Program.
-Interested applicants who need to meet the Chemistry requirement must complete either CHM 110, or CHM 122, or CHM 165 or CHM 179.
+All students who wish to apply for the Radiography Program must have completed a Chemistry course in high school or college and achieved a grade of a "C" or higher been taken in the last (5) five years to enter into Anatomy and Physiology I. Interested applicants who need to meet the Chemistry requirement must complete either CHM 110, or CHM 122, or CHM165 or CHM 179.

-Appointments for the Radiography Program will be scheduled beginning January 15 to February 28 in the applied tech Office ext.
-4203.
-All requirements must be met by the deadline, which is 5 p.m. on March 1.
+Appointments for the Radiography Program will be scheduled beginning January 15, 2019, to February 28 in the Career and Technical Education Office ext.
+4326.
+All requirements must be met by the deadline, which is 5:00 pm on March 1, 2019.
 You must bring a copy of your transcripts and Teas examination score for your interview appointment to receive 20 additional points.

 It is the applicant's responsibility to ensure that all requirements are met by the established deadline.
 Deadlines, guidelines, and policies apply equally to all students; thus, there can be no exceptions.